Grasshoppers in vegetable gardens and small acreage farms

 Chemical control

 Treatments should be directed at young grasshoppers and vegetation near breeding sites.
 This often occurs in May at lower altitudes and June at higher altitudes.
 Insecticide treatments do not need to completely cover the area since grasshoppers are mobile.
-Garden plants can also be sprayed as a last resort, but it is important to note that the grasshoppers need to feed on plants in order to acquire the toxin, which means that grasshoppers may continue feeding on plants after the insecticide application.
+Garden plants can also be sprayed as a last resort, but it is important to note that the grasshoppers need to feed on plants to acquire the toxin, which means that grasshoppers may continue feeding on plants after the insecticide application.
 When large numbers of grasshoppers are invading the area, repeat applications will be necessary at 3–4-day intervals.

 Another protocol for chemical management of grasshoppers involves the use of baits.
 To be successful, baits and sprays need to be applied during developmental stages and concentrated at sites where egg laying occurs.
 The ability of baits to control grasshoppers declines as they develop and migrate.
 Alternately, certain baits can be broadcast.
 Bait formulations are made by mixing the insecticide with bran or another carrier and must be re-applied after rain.